 Most people left at 7pm or shortly after and the final people to leave (mainly teachers!) stayed until about 10pm :)

-More great photos of the Junior Summer School can be found on SGI’s Flickr page.
+More great photos of the Summer Party can be found on SGI’s Flickr page.